ruby/rdoc/README.txt

 == SYNOPSIS:

 To learn RDoc's syntax and directives for documenting your ruby project see RDoc::Markup.
-RDoc::Markup::Ruby and RDoc::Markup::C have additional directives for documenting Ruby and C files respectively.
+RDoc::Parser::Ruby and RDoc::Parser::C have additional directives (such as metaprogrammed methods) for documenting Ruby and C files respectively.

 To generate HTML documentation for your project run <tt>rdoc .</tt> in your project's root directory.